rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 ```
 [root]# mkdir "working dir"
 ```
+> :notebook: **NOTE:** While there is nothing technically wrong with creating a file or directory with a space in it, it is generally a "best practice" to avoid this and replace any space with an underscore.

 > :notebook: **NOTE:**
 The **.** at the beginning of the file name only serves to hide it with a simple `ls`.

 > :warning: **WARNING:**
 Under Linux, the extension of a file is not a necessary reference to open or modify it.
 However, it can be useful for the user.
 Examples of extension agreements:

 * `.c` : source file in C language;